Swimming Pool Heat Pumps and Pool Heaters

 At 4 the warm liquid is forced through a valve.
 As it drops in pressure, it rapidly expands and becomes extremely cold liquid .This liquid flows back into the evaporator At 1 where it repeats the cycle

 For every £1 that you spend on electricity with a heat pump, approximately £5 of heat energy will go into your pool.
+(This can rise to £14 for modern inverter driven heat pumps).
 The electricity to the heat pump simply powers the fan and compressor.
 The system takes heat from the surrounding air and transfers it to the pool.

 These figures were produced BEFORE the fuel price inceases in the UK and so the savings are even greater.